 Yes, you would never dismiss the value that sales leads can bring to your business.
 Business growth can be a long and tough process, if you are lucky enough you may be on your way to generating a growing number of qualified prospects.

 What’s a sales lead?

-Sales lead - a term running through the total business operating process eternally.
-It can be either a prospective person or a company who has indicated interest in your service or products.
+Sales lead – a term running through the total business operating process eternally.
+It can be either a prospective person or a company that has indicated an interest in your service or products.

 By analyzing these sales leads, you may:

 Explore the underlying factors to motivate customers’ purchasing inclination